NPC2team/NPC2-WRO2025/README.md

 - [Electrical Design](#electrical-design)
 - [Ackermann Steering Mechanism](#ackeman-steering-mechanism)

+##Disclaimer
+This repository is the same for the competition of the WRO2025 Venezuela, and the WRO2025 China
 ## Our Team

 NPC2 is a robotics team from Caracas, Venezuela nationally representing Colegio Jefferson in the World Robotics Olimpiad.